 MPs say it is “inexplicable” that the NHS in England spends more on bariatric surgery than well-established measures to prevent obesity.

 People who drink three to five cups cups of coffee a day were less likely to have early signs of heart disease

 Research has found that primary school aged children as young as 10 years old are more familiar with beer brands, than leading brands of biscuits, crisps and ice-cream.

-Parents are being encouraged to cut back on the amount of sugar they feed their children in a new health campaign launched by Public Health England’s Change4Life initiative.
+Parents are being encouraged to cut back on the amount of sugar they feed their children.